joepk90/auth-spring-example/README.md

 ## Potential Improvements
 - Better usage of the roles could be setup.
-Currently `View` doesn't exist, and a lot of the other roles aren't used in the Policy Service .
+Currently `View` doesn't exist, and a lot of the other roles aren't used in the Policy Service.
 - Consider using `spring-boot-starter-oauth2-resource-server` to handle JWT authentication.
 This will mean a lot of the JWT logic is handled for us, along with the securty setup in the SecurtyConfig.java file.